 Places to eat in Loch Sport:

-You have 3 options in Loch Sport to eat.
+There are limited options in Loch Sport to eat.
 The best option for a full meal would be The Marina Hotel Bar and Bistro.
-There is also Lochies Takeaway and the Mini Golf Cafe.
+On the foreshore, you will find Lodge coffee and takeaway, with FoodWorks next door.
+Loch Sport takeaway and the Mini Golf Cafe are also popular options.

 Where to have a BBQ in Loch Sport

 Another great place to have a BBQ on your day trip to Loch Sport is along the foreshore.
-At the Lions Park, there is a playground and a skate park if you are travelling in Gippsland with kids.
+At Lion’s Park, there is a playground and a skate park if you are travelling in Gippsland with kids.
 The BBQ areas are shaded and there is plenty of seating.

 Loch Sport Accommodation